xcopy/silverstripe-framework/docs/en/02_Developer_Guides/07_Debugging/01_Error_Handling.md

   LogFileHandler:
     class: Monolog\Handler\StreamHandler
     constructor:
-      - "../silverstripe.log"
+      - "./silverstripe.log"
       - "info"
 ```

-The log file will be relative to the framework/ path, so "../silverstripe.log" will create a file in your project root.
+The log file will be relative to your project root.

 ### Disabling the default handler